 IV.A.2.g.
-MGD
+Meibomian gland dysfunction

 Meibomian glands play an extremely important role in the health and well-being of the ocular surface.
 The acinar epithelial cells of these glands secrete a proteinaceous lipid mixture (i.e., meibum) that promotes the stability and prevents the evaporation of the tear film.
 Conversely, MGD, and the resulting meibum insufficiency, destabilizes the tear film, increases its evaporation and osmolarity, and is the most common cause of DED (Figure 10).
+123